openedx/pytest-repo-health/README.rst

 The -c and --noconftest options are needed to stop pytest from incorrectly reading configuration files in the repo you are checking.

-    -c file: load configuration from `file` instead of trying to locate one of the implicit configuration files.
+    - -c file: load configuration from `file` instead of trying to locate one of the implicit configuration files.
 Helpful if invocation dir defines "add-opts" in one of its files.
-    --noconftest: Don't load any conftest.py files.
+    - --noconftest: Don't load any conftest.py files.
 Helpful in case invocation dir/repository has conftest files that change configurations or cause pytest to run unnecessary code.
+    - --reruns <number>: if pytest-rerunfailures is installed, pytest will automatically rerun failing checs with this flag.
+      - --reruns-delay <number>: you can configure how many seconds to wait before reattempting a check.

 Other pytest options can be used.
 For example, `-k` is helpful for running a subset of checks.